helloames/coalition-governments/README.md

 Final model (decision tree) was overfit on training set, and my future plans for this project: 1) exploring whether or not it’s possible to get rid of interaction terms in a polynomial regression in sklearn and 2) implementing a k-fold cross validation to search for an alpha value to create a non-overfit decision tree.

-**modeling.ipynb** - my code and models (networks, decision trees, polynomial regressions, XGBoost).
+**modeling.ipynb** - my code and models (dynamic networks, decision trees, polynomial regressions, XGBoost).

 **class_final_proportion.csv** - the data set. cabinet_proportion is the DV; all other columns are IVs.